alexeyza/battlesnake-go/README.md

-# Battlesnake-go
+# BattleSnake-go

-This is my first attempt at the [battlesnake competition](http://battlesnake.io) which I attended in 2017.
-The battlesnake is written in Go and follows the game server [API documentation](https://stembolthq.github.io/battle_snake/).
+This is my first attempt at the [BattleSnake competition](http://battlesnake.io) which I attended in 2017.
+I chose to write my BattleSnake in Go.

+The game server API documentation can be found at [https://stembolthq.github.io/battle_snake/](https://stembolthq.github.io/battle_snake/).

-### Running the AI locally
+### Running the BattleSnake locally

 1) [Fork this repo](https://github.com/alexeyza/battlesnake-go/fork).